 The integration of housing and healthcare services is another area in which Burbank's system faces gaps.
-Although there are healthcare services available through mobile clinics, the integration of medical care, mental health services, and housing is still lacking.
+Although there is access to healthcare services, the integration of medical care, mental health services, and housing is still lacking.
 Many individuals experiencing homelessness have complex health needs that require coordinated care.
 By better integrating these services, Burbank could ensure that homeless individuals are not only housed but also supported in managing their health, which would reduce the likelihood of them returning to homelessness (LAEDC, 2021).